ga-curriculum/django-crud-app-group-project/project-deliverables/README.md

 ### Submitting your deployed app link

 Deploy your project by following the guide above.
-Your team will submit a single link to your deployed app in the following format:
+Your team will submit a single link to your deployed app below in the following format:

 ```plaintext
 Deployed project link: <link>